ArthurCLM/shiny_assignment/README.md

 # Shiny Appsilon assignment

+I built this dashboard using the **bs4Dash** package.
 The project can be seen at the link: https://arthurclm.shinyapps.io/shiny/

 The dashboard works as follows: